rmbolger/Posh-IBWAPI/docs/Functions/Set-IBObject.md

 ## Outputs

 ### PSCustomObject
-The object reference string of the modified item or a custom object if -ReturnFields or -ReturnBase was used.
+The object reference string of the modified item or a custom object if -ReturnField or -ReturnBase was used.

 ## Related Links